 Following are some general resources relating to Scouting and special needs.
-For information relating to specific needs and disabilities select the Resources by Disability menu option under Additional Resources.
+For information relating to specific needs and disabilities select the Resources by Disability menu option to the left.

 Some BSA special needs publications are available in hard copy only:

 BSA National Distribution Center

 2109 Westinghouse Blvd.

 Charlotte, NC 28241-7143